Wells Fargo & Company Increases Retail Opportunity Investments (NASDAQ:ROIC) Price Target to $16.00

-Retail Opportunity Investments (NASDAQ:ROIC – Free Report) had its price target raised by Wells Fargo & Company from $13.50 to $16.00 in a report published on Wednesday, Benzinga reports.
-Wells Fargo & Company currently has an equal weight rating on the real estate investment trust’s stock.
+Retail Opportunity Investments (NASDAQ:ROIC – Get Free Report) had its price target lifted by stock analysts at Wells Fargo & Company from $13.50 to $16.00 in a research report issued on Wednesday, Benzinga reports.
+The firm presently has an “equal weight” rating on the real estate investment trust’s stock.
+Wells Fargo & Company‘s price target would indicate a potential upside of 3.16% from the stock’s previous close.

-ROIC has been the topic of a number of other reports.
-Raymond James lifted their price target on shares of Retail Opportunity Investments from $15.00 to $16.00 and gave the company an outperform rating in a research report on Friday, August 16th.
-StockNews.com upgraded shares of Retail Opportunity Investments from a sell rating to a hold rating in a report on Monday, August 19th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, Retail Opportunity Investments has a consensus rating of Hold and a consensus price target of $15.00.
+Several other equities research analysts have also issued reports on ROIC.
+Raymond James raised their price objective on Retail Opportunity Investments from $15.00 to $16.00 and gave the company an “outperform” rating in a research note on Friday, August 16th.
+StockNews.com raised shares of Retail Opportunity Investments from a “sell” rating to a “hold” rating in a research note on Monday, August 19th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat, Retail Opportunity Investments currently has an average rating of “Hold” and an average target price of $15.00.

-Retail Opportunity Investments (NASDAQ:ROIC – Get Free Report) last announced its quarterly earnings results on Tuesday, July 23rd.
-The real estate investment trust reported $0.06 EPS for the quarter, missing the consensus estimate of $0.25 by ($0.19).
-The firm had revenue of $83.32 million for the quarter, compared to analyst estimates of $81.19 million.
+Retail Opportunity Investments (NASDAQ:ROIC – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
+The real estate investment trust reported $0.06 EPS for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.19).
 Retail Opportunity Investments had a return on equity of 2.57% and a net margin of 10.40%.
-The business’s revenue was up 1.6% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.27 earnings per share.
-On average, equities research analysts expect that Retail Opportunity Investments will post 1.05 EPS for the current year.
+The business had revenue of $83.32 million during the quarter, compared to analysts’ expectations of $81.19 million.
+During the same period in the previous year, the business earned $0.27 earnings per share.
+The business’s quarterly revenue was up 1.6% on a year-over-year basis.
+As a group, equities analysts predict that Retail Opportunity Investments will post 1.05 EPS for the current fiscal year.

 Institutional Inflows and Outflows